carlalbc/BIO634_2021/gene_lists/gene_lists_exercises.md

 We will practise the 3 different ways of making sense of a gene list we have discussed in the presentation.

-Please clone this repository with:
+Please clone this repository into the storage folder with:

 ```
+cd /home/student/storage
 git clone https://github.com/carlalbc/BIO634_2020
 ```